nomad-coe/nomad/docs/schemas/basics.md

 ### Pre-defined sections

-NOMAD provides a series of build-in *section definitions*.
+NOMAD provides a series of built-in *section definitions*.
 For example, there is `EntryArchive`, a definition for the top-level object in all NOMAD archives (e.g. `.archive.yaml` files).
 Here is a simplified except of the *main* NOMAD schema `nomad.datamodel`:

 ```yaml
 EntryArchive: